 Nebuchadnezzar moved in a barbarity characteristic of those cruel times.
-For example, he ordered the sons of Zedekiah executed in their father’s presence, and afterwards his eyes put out so that event he saw was his sons being murdered.
+For example, he ordered the sons of Zedekiah executed in their father’s presence, and afterward, his eyes put out so that the last memorable thing that his eyes saw was his sons being murdered.
 Zedekiah was then loaded with brazen fetters, and at a later period taken to Babylon, where he died.
-This is just one example of what Nubuchadnezzar was capable of.
+This is just one example of the ruthlessness that Nebuchadnezzar was capable of.

 A Troubling Dream

 Dreams can be meaningless phenomena (so-called “pizza dreams”); but occasionally, God sends a dream.
 Nebuchadnezzar described the phenomena saying, I saw a dream which made me afraid, and the thoughts upon my bed and the visions of my head troubled me.
 (Daniel 4:5) Dreams that come from God have a unique way of arresting our attention.
 The dream itself can be read in Daniel 4:10-17.